thierrygosselin/stackr/README.md

 Caracteristics and statistics for important variables of GBS/RADseq data are available: read depth (coverage) of alleles and genotypes, genotype likelihood, genotyped individuals and populations, missing data, minor allele frequency (local and global MAF), observed heterozygosity (Het obs) and inbreeding coefficient (Fis), duplicate individual, etc.
+* **Filters**: Most genomic analysis look for patterns and trends with various statistics.
+Bias, noise and outliers can have bounded influence on estimators and interfere with polymorphisms discovery.
-* **Filters**: avoid bad data exploration and control the impact of filters on your downstream genetic analysis.
+Avoid bad data exploration and control the impact of filters on your downstream genetic analysis.
 Alleles, genotypes, markers, individuals and populations can be filtered and/or selected in several ways.

 * **Imputations**: Map-independent imputation of missing genotype/alleles using Random Forest or the most frequent category
 * **Output**: painless conversion process.
 Conversion functions are integrated with important filters, blacklist and whitelist to convert genomic dataset in a **tidy** format and/or into *VCF*, *PLINK* , *genepop*, *genind*, *genlight*, *hierfstat*, *gtypes*, *betadiv* and *dadi* formats.